You can also study this course:

 Media organisations are increasingly reliant on higher education to produce graduates who are agile, flexible and resourceful.
 On this course you will gain the experience and expertise to produce high quality media content in a range of forms and across different platforms, responding to the on-going changes in technology, regulation and societal uses of media.

 What facilities can I use?

 Whilst studying with us you will create Film & TV content in our industry-standard studios where we use professional Panasonic and Canon cameras.
 Furthermore, in our private and communal editing suites, you will get the chance to become skilled with all our post-production software including:

 - Adobe Creative Cloud.

-You will also learn in our state-of-the-art recording studios, from individual edit rooms up to large Pro Tools HD studios with attached live rooms and vocal booths.
+You'll also learn in our state-of-the-art recording studios, from individual edit rooms up to large Pro Tools HD studios with attached live rooms and vocal booths.